populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 ```

 #### current steps

-for now, considering all regulatory variants (or, _e.g.,_ selecting promoter variants only) and considering pseudo-bulk (mean) expression for each individual, borrowing the expression file (here, donor-level aggregated expression in naive B cells) from Kat's eQTL files.
+For now, considering all regulatory variants (or, _e.g.,_ selecting promoter variants only) and considering pseudo-bulk (mean) expression for each individual, borrowing the expression file (here, donor-level aggregated expression in naive B cells) from Kat's eQTL files.

 ### Step 3 - run SKAT